Last Updated on September 9, 2022 by Christina

 Capture perfect fall moments

 Nature photography is a skill best developed solo.
 Set your alarm for the crack of dawn to catch an amazing sunrise.
 Switch to a macro lens and try photographing flowers and insects up close.
 Move quietly through a wooded area to snap a photo of a rare bird and sit solo for hours patiently waiting to capture wildlife in their natural habitat.
-Check out this post for photography tips from our in-house photographer and start capturing those picture perfect fall moments.
+Check out these photography tips and start capturing those picture perfect fall moments.

 Paddle down a river